pystocks/gatsby-starter-netlify-cms/src/pages/index.md

         next level while you maintain ownership.
     - image: /img/headphone (1).png
       text: >
         Build your brand.
-With a dedicated warehouse and T-Shirt printing machine, we have the infrastructure to help grow relationships with your fans.
+With a dedicated warehouse and apparel creation capabilities, we have the infrastructure to help grow relationships with your fans.
     - image: /img/data-collection (1).png
       text: >
         Are you missing royalties?
 Our digital monetization team will ensure you